rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-retrieve-log-details-for-a-specified-server-action-servers-server-id-os-instance-actions-request-id.rst

     GET /servers/{server_id}/os-instance-actions/{request-id}

+Retrieve log details for a specified server action.

 This operation returns the log details for a specified server action.

 This table shows the possible response codes for this operation: